 Alcohol Possession and Consumption

 The possession and/or use of any controlled substance or drug paraphernalia is strictly prohibited on campus.
 Controlled substances are defined as any substance deemed illegal to possess and/or distribute.
 Controlled substances include but are not limited to the categories of: stimulants, depressants, hallucinogens, narcotics and intoxicants.
 This policy does not apply to the possession and/or use of an individual’s prescribed medication by a licensed physician.
-Students found to be in violation of this policy will be subject to sanctions such as lose of their privilege to reside on campus and referral to Counseling Services.
-The Crookston Police Department will also be notified for such incidents.
-Students can also be found in violation of the controlled substances policy when intangible evidence such as odor is discovered.
-Under this policy, a student who has been found to be in violation with intangible evidence, will be placed on conduct probation with subsequent violations resulting in removal from the residence halls and/or other appropriate sanctions, referral to Counseling Services and the Crookston Police Department may be notified.
+The Crookston Police Department may be notified for such incidents.

-Individuals are prohibited from possessing or exploding firecrackers, fireworks, or any other explosive material that may create a safety or fire hazard on University property, unless approved by Associate Vice Chancellor for Student Affairs.
+Individuals are prohibited from possessing or exploding firecrackers, fireworks, or any other explosive material that may create a safety or fire hazard on University property, unless approved by the campus’s senior Student Affairs officer.

 Fire Regulations and Fire Alarms